-I also develop computational tools to address different types of problems mainly using tight binding models, computing electronic transport, magnetic responses, interaction effects and topological characterization.
+I also develop computational tools to address different types of problems using low energy effective models.
+These techniques allow to compute a variety of electronic and magnetic properties, perform electronic transport, capture interaction effects and characterize the topology of the system.
 Most of the programs I develop are frequently uploaded and are freely available for download and use.

 - Topological superconductivity with antiferromagnetic insulators

 - Electric control of gauge fields in twisted bilayer graphene

 - Engineering Chern insulators with nodal line semimetals